FirstLegoLeague/displaySystem/readme.md

 Alternatively, handlers could be functions,.
 In that case, you can do pretty much anything you want, for example define "display groups" under numeric keys, to toggle the visibility of a set of modules.

+### controls

+This is the actual control window (which you must have seen by now).
+Display Systems comes with a standard control window that just creates buttons for all api functions of all loaded modules.
+You can change this by specifying a custom url to open.

+Configuration options:

+- `url` url to load

+Exposed api

+- `open()` opens the controls in a popup window

+mhub topics:

+- `controls:open`

 Theming
 -----------